 as Gobbo, an inexperienced youth, who calls himself the last of the guardians of

-the bridge and keeps away tresspasers by shouting out in true childish, Lord of
+and keeps away tresspasers by shouting out in true childish, Lord of

 the Flies, fashion and throwing 'Greek fire' bombs.